 - 2 tsp maple syrup

-- 3 tsp vanilla plant protein powder by Garden of Life
+- 3 tsp vanilla plant protein powder by Garden of Life (or any keto friendly protein powder of your choice)

 - Note - I did not get compensated in any way for using their product.
 These opinions are all my own and I just love the added nutrition, probiotics, and enzymes it adds to smoothies.